jonx0037/ds6371-unit1/README.md

 ## Deployment

-The website is automatically deployed to GitHub Pages using GitHub Actions when changes are pushed to the main branch.
+The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

-Visit the live site at: https://jonx0037.github.io/ds6371-unit1/
+Visit the deployed site at: https://jonx0037.github.io/ds6371-unit1/

+## Project Structure

+- `/website` - Contains the React application built with Vite
+  - `/src` - Source code
+    - `/components` - Reusable React components
+    - `/pages` - Page components for each section
+  - `vite.config.ts` - Vite configuration
+  - `package.json` - Project dependencies and scripts